SearchMonster: Searching Best Practices

 Tip #1: Know Your Search Options

 You can include more search options and manage your search settings in the bottom right corner of the search bar.
-Click on Advanced Options to see over 15 additional search options.
+Click on Advanced Options to see additional search options.

 - Limit results to candidates willing to relocate